 I’m off; not to Montana as originally planned, but to the Owyhees.
 Too many wildfire in Montana made me decide to cancel the Montana trip I had planned.
 Maybe next spring will be a good time to visit Montana if there isn’t too much snow this winter.

 My first stop is a visit with my brother and sister-in-law in Idaho (north of McCall) and to unload the big box in the truck.
 The box contains a big antler chandelier I found on Craigslist in Seattle.

-Saturday we drove up the Lick Creek Road and passed by the Snowdon Wildlife Sanctuary where my sister-in-law volunteers.
+I arrived on Saturday night.
+The next day we drove up the Lick Creek Road and passed by the Snowdon Wildlife Sanctuary where my sister-in-law volunteers.